-There are several ways to enable the developer dashboard in SharePoint 2010 and SharePoint 2013.
-I always prefer the PowerShell method, but for the sake of completeness I will show several options here.
-We will see how we can enable developer dashboard using PowerShell, using object model and using stsadm.
+There are several ways to enable the developer dashboard in SharePoint 2010/2013/2016.
+I always prefer the PowerShell method, but for the sake of completeness, I will show several options here.
+We will see how we can enable the developer dashboard using PowerShell, using the object model and using stsadm.

 SharePoint 2016 Tutorial Contents